huangyuzhang/Fizzy-Theme/README.md

 2. Use custom post template `Post With Toc` to enable TOC.
 > **Prioty**: `template` > `Post Header` > `Site Header`

-**Notice**: enable TOC will disable the sticky navbar of that post due to the position of anchor scrolling (might be improved later)

 ### Components
 - **Navigation**: You can modify `partials/navigation.hbs` to customize your dropdown menu, or delete the section if not needed.
 - **Badge**: inclue `class="badge <color>"` to use badge (HTML only).([demo](https://fizzy.cc/fizzy-theme/#badge))